Frequently Asked Questions (FAQ)

 1. Cheap Barcodes – getting even cheaper the more you buy

-2. No Ongoing fees – the barcodes are sold for a one-off cost so you only pay once
+2. No Ongoing fees – we sell the barcodes to you for a one-off cost so you only pay once

-3. Barcode Images Provided – we also provide high resolution (600 dpi) barcode images in 4 different formats (Bitmap, eps, Tiff, Jpeg, and PDF) for your convenience
+3. Barcode Images Provided – we also provide high resolution (600 dpi) barcode images in 4 different formats.

 5. Quick Service – you will either receive your barcodes immediately (If you order a retail barcode) or within 12 hours.
 We can speed up service if you require something urgently.